Babak Ebrahimi, Ph.D.

 I am an expert in vector behavior and ecology.
 I received my M.S.P.H. in Medical Entomology and Vector Control, studying the epidemiology of leishmaniasis.
 My doctorate focused on the biology of plant-mosquito associations, in the laboratory of Woody Foster at The Ohio State University.
 I extended my studies there and did a short post-doc.
 I have developed and tested plant-based attractants for mosquitoes, and studied the effect of plant sugar availability on the vectorial capacity of the malaria mosquito, Anopheles gambiae.
 I am continuing to focus on the interaction between mosquitoes and their plant hosts in the DeGennaro lab.

-My goal is to uncover the olfactory receptors necessary for Aedes aegypti to find nectar meals.
-In addition, I will continue my work in designing attractive odor blends for mosquitoes.
+My goal was to uncover the olfactory receptors necessary for Aedes aegypti to find nectar meals.
+In addition, I continued my work in designing attractive odor blends for mosquitoes.
 I am currently spearheading a field study of a newly designed mosquito trap funded by the State of Florida.